azvast/rust-system-cache-cleaner/README.md

 Depends:

     I'm building this against the latest stabel rust.
-If on linux this requires lsb_release

 to build: